yulexun/2024uselectionprediction/README.md

 ```sh
 renv::restore()
 ```
 to restore the R project emvironment.
 We also included a .Rproj file for RStudio users.
-For more information, see [this Github Issue](https://github.com/posit-dev/positron/discussions/3967)
+For more information, see [this Github Issue](https://github.com/posit-dev/positron/discussions/3967) and [renv](https://rstudio.github.io/renv/articles/renv.html)